Leyland brothers

-Michael James Leyland, MBE (4 September 1941–14 September 2009) and Malcolm Rex Leyland, MBE (born 2 October 1944), jointly known as the Leyland brothers, were Australian explorers and documentary filmmakers, best known for their popular television show, Ask the Leyland Brothers, which aired on Australian television between 1976–1980 and 1983–1984.
+The Leyland brothers were an English-born Australian duo of explorers and documentary filmmakers, consisting of Michael James "Mike" Leyland, MBE (4 September 1941 – 14 September 2009) and Malcolm Rex "Mal" Leyland, MBE (born 2 October 1944).

+The Leylands were best known for their popular television show, Ask the Leyland Brothers, which aired from 1976 to 1980 and 1983 to 1984.
 Through their exploits the brothers introduced many Australians to the sights of the Australian outback.

 Biography

 Early life

 In 1950, when Mike was eight and Mal was five they migrated with their parents from Hitchin, North Hertfordshire, England to Newcastle, New South Wales, Australia.
 Their parents ran a local store.
 Mike would later attend Wallsend Public School.
+The brothers grew up watching documentaries by Armand and Michaela Denis.

 When aged 15, Mike won a trip to the 1956 Olympic Games in Melbourne from a cartoon-drawing competition, and his father bought him a 16mm movie camera to take along.
 The teenage brothers would later use the camera to film themselves and their friends as they explored outback New South Wales.
 They also planned to use the camera to film a journey to Uluru in their father's Morris Minor; a mechanic friend persuaded them to trade in the car for an old Land Rover.
 Once there the brothers then attempted to drive the vehicle up the side of the rock but were unsuccessful.